laurocaetano/follower_maze/README.md

 # FollowerMaze Solution

-This application is responsible for listening to an event source and for forwarding them to connected clients when appropriate.
+This application is responsible for listening to an event source and to forward them to connected clients when appropriate.

 ## How it works